rightjs/rightjs-docs/docs/en/ui/uploader.md

-There is the following simple list of options, which you can use in any standard for RigthJS way: by altering them globally at the `Uploader.Options` variable, with the `Uploader` class constructor, or by specifying a custom form element attribute named `data-uploader-options`
+There is the following simple list of options, which you can use in any standard for RigthJS way: by altering them globally at the `Uploader.Options` variable, with the `Uploader` class constructor, or by specifying a custom form element attribute named `data-uploader`

 Name        | Default          | Description
 ------------|------------------|----------------------------------------------